 The real challenge with avoidance is that it doesn't help you over the long term any better than it does in the short term.
-When it's happening, you might feel a sense of relief because you've reconciled what you are doing in your mind in some way.
+When it's happening, you might feel a sense of relief because you've reconciled what you are doing in your mind and justifying your physical response.
 But eventually you're going to be confronted with what it is that frightens you more and more urgently.
-This has the potential to lead to increased anxiety, which forces you to fall further and further down the rabbit hole.
-You might even become depressed.
+This has the potential to lead to increased anxiety and negative self-talk, which forces you to fall further down the rabbit hole and may lead to serious conditions such as depression.

-If you find yourself engaging in a series of avoidant behaviors, it is important to develop a plan to get yourself well again.
+If you find yourself engaging in a series of avoidant behaviors, it is important to develop a plan to get well again and overcome avoidance behavior.

 Treatment For Avoidant Behaviors

-Simply learning to recognize avoidant behaviors is an important first step.
-If you can see that what you're doing (or, rather, not doing) is harmful, it is often easier to begin a treatment regimen.
-It might take the intervention of family members or friends to get you motivated enough to take action, and that’s okay.
+Learning to recognize avoidant behaviors is an important first step in overcoming avoidance behaviors.
+If you can see that what you're doing (or, rather, not doing) is harmful, it is often easier to begin a treatment regimen and seek professional support.
+It might also take the intervention of family or friends to get you motivated enough to take action, and that’s okay.
 Try to remind yourself that they are only trying to help you and resist the urge to lash out at them even if you’re feeling embarrassed or ashamed.

 Therapy is also an effective way to help manage your avoidance behaviors.
-You can speak to a qualified mental health professional and, together, you can figure out what it is that may be causing your avoidant behaviors.
+You can speak to a qualified mental health professional and, together, figure out what may be causing your avoidant behaviors as well as coping skills or coping strategies.
 It could be a single thing that has led you to get to where you are, or it might be a combination of factors.
-In either case, talking about your feelings can be helpful because keeping things bottled up generally encourages them to fester and more negatively affect your life.
+In either case, talking about your feelings can be helpful because keeping things bottled up can cause them to fester and negatively affect your life.

-Self-help books can also be a way to help you get to a more mentally healthy place.
-Some books may teach breathing exercises to hep relax you, some may focus on confronting your fears, and some even speak directly to avoidance behaviors.
+Self-help books can also be a way to help you get to a healthier place.
+Some books may teach breathing exercises to help relax you, some may focus on confronting your fears, and some even speak directly to avoidance behaviors.

 While these books can be helpful, it is recommended that you pursue professional help as well.
 The combination of the two things together will likely be more impactful than reading alone.
 While it can be difficult to ask for help, there is no shame in reaching out to a therapist.
 You have a much better chance of getting positive results if you work with someone who can act as your cheerleader and give you further advice if you get stuck somewhere during the recovery process.